-As his first step into the industry, apprentice George Williamson started a Financial Administrator Level 3 qualification with Babington while completing his work placement with ICF Financial Services.
+As his first step into the industry, George Williamson started a Level 3 Financial Admin Apprentice with ICF Financial Services while undertaking his learning with Babington.
 We asked George to explain a little about his role, what he’s learnt and where he wants his apprenticeship to take him.

 What tasks do you get up to while completing your apprenticeship?

 A task which I complete on a weekly basis would be producing review packs for our advisers when they have a review due with their clients.
 This would involve contacting the providers of the clients’ policies to get up-to-date valuations and information on their policies to ensure that the advisers can offer our clients the most up-to-date and accurate advice.
 Once the review has been completed, the adviser will then return the review pack to me so that I can update any changes that the client may want to make, or the adviser had recommended for their policies.
 I would do this by using a software we use called Client-Assyst.

 Another task I complete within my apprenticeship involves processing post we receive from both client and providers.
 The post we receive often needs to be dealt with at a fast rate.
 This is because the post from clients and providers usually has a matter of urgency and needs to be dealt with immediately.

 What kind of skills have you picked up so far?

 Throughout the apprenticeship so far, I have picked up many skills, both personal skills but also my financial knowledge.
 I feel I have developed my communication skills and confidence as I have regular contact with our clients and Financial Advisers, making me more confident when talking to others.
 By studying at work, it has also meant that I develop my knowledge of financial products and terminology within the industry as they are things which my colleagues and I deal with daily.